jsainiML/ThreatIntelHub/README.md

 <header>

-# CVE Tracker & Technical Insights 🌐
+# Cyber Threats & CVE Tracker 🌐

-Welcome to the CVE Tracker repository!
-This repo is your go-to source for staying up-to-date with the latest Common Vulnerabilities and Exposures (CVEs) and their associated technical details. 🚀 Whether you're a cybersecurity enthusiast, detection engineer, or pentester, this  will help you track and understand critical vulnerabilities effectively.
+Welcome to the Cyber Threats & CVE Tracker repository!
+This repo is your one-stop destination for tracking the latest Common Vulnerabilities and Exposures (CVEs), software exploits, and data breaches. 🚀 Whether you're a cybersecurity enthusiast, detection engineer, or pentester, this  will help you track and understand critical vulnerabilities effectively.

 </header>